newrelic/newrelic-cli/docs/extensions.md

 ```

-The user can use the `newrelic plugins upgrade` command to upgrade an installed plugin:
+The user can use the `newrelic extensions upgrade` command to upgrade an installed extension:

 ```
-> newrelic plugins upgrade
+> newrelic extensions upgrade
 ```